For three years, from 2015 to 2017, the Cambridge Ringette Turbos had a remarkable run, winning three consecutive national championships.

 During that three-year-span the Turbos finished first in their 28-game league schedule in a division regarded as the toughest in the east.

-The team suffered a serious setback the following season, vying for their fourth consecutive national title, when their coach, Kevin Lee, passed away.
+The team suffered a serious setback the following season, vying for their fourth consecutive national title, when their hed coach, Kevin Lee, passed away.
 Lee had guided the team in the final year of their three-year championship run.

 “He was a calm, level-headed man,” said team GM Glen Gaudett.
 “It’s the old story.
 Good people die young.
 He was a phenomenal guy.”
+Lee was inducted into the Ringette Hall of Fame in 2020 as a referee.

 Gaudet still believes that had Lee finished that season the team would have won a fourth straight title.